Basic information about the temple

 This place is called kizh-veedu, while Srirangam is called merku-veedu (and also, Tirupati is called Vadakk-veedu and Azhagar Koil near Madurai is Therku-veedu).

 During the Tamil month of Vaikasi (May-June), on the 7th day of the temple festival, Vishnu takes up the forms of the trimurti – as Siva in the morning, Brahma in the afternoon and as Vishnu himself in the evening.
 Tirumanjanam (abhishekam) is performed for the utsava murti only once a year, with only pada-puja being done the rest of the year.

 This is considered to be one of the places where Tirumangaiazhvar received upadesam of the ashtakshara mantram, directly from the Lord.
 This place is also regarded as Bhuloka Vaikuntam, so there is no Swarga vasal door at this temple.

-This temple is one of the Pancha Krishna Kshetrams (also called Krishna Aranya Kshetram or Krishna Mangala Kshetram), along with Tirukovilur, Kabisthalam, Tirukannamangai and Tirukannangudi.
+The temple is also one of the Pancha Krishna Kshetrams (also called Krishna Aranya Kshetram or Krishna Mangala Kshetram), which are Tirukannamangai, Tirukannapuram, Kabisthalam, Tirukovilur and Tirukannangudi.